WendellLeao/WendellLeao/README.md

 - Hello, my name is Wendell and I'm a game programmer 🎮
 - I've been a professional game programmer for three years 👾
-- Check out my [website portifolio](https://wendell-leao.com/ "My portifolio website") to find the games I've made 😉
+- Check out my [portfolio website](https://wendell-leao.com/ "My portfolio website") to find the games I've made 😉

 ### Skills: